bkamapantula/bkamapantula.github.io/_posts/2020-06-27-raspberry-pi.md

 ![router active client table settings](../../../../images/router-act.png)
 ![router active client table wireless settings](../../../../images/router-act-wireless.png)

+## Notes

+- If you are at a place where power cuts happen infrequently you need to plan in advance and ensure RPi has continuous power supply.
+- Keep it away from extreme temperatures, water.
+- Get a case, micro HDMI (RPi 4 has two micro HDMI slots) to HDMI cable or convertor if you'd like to view RPi on an external monitor.

 ## What next?

 RPi still has lot of computing power available and so I'm exploring the below ideas: